Shape-morphing architected sheets with non-periodic cut patterns: Influence of the design parameters on the in-plane deformation of periodic specimens

 \section{Influence of the design parameters on the in-plane deformation of periodic specimens}

-To analyze the influence of the design parameters on the in-plane response of perforated sheets, we consider the cut pattern discussed in Figure~1 as reference case.
-The results of this analysis are reported in Figure~\ref{fig:tensile4}.
+To analyze the influence of the design parameters on the in-plane response of perforated sheets, we consider the cut pattern discussed in Fig.~\ref{fig:tensile} as reference case.
+The results of this analysis are reported in Fig.~\ref{fig:tensile4}.

-In Figure~\ref{fig:tensile4}(a), we show the dependence of the horizontal stretch response on the in-plane width of the hinges $\delta$, for a constant out-of-plane thickness of the sheet $t/l_x\sim 0.26$ (corresponding to $t=1.55\,\mathrm{mm}$).
+In Fig.~\ref{fig:tensile4}(a), we show the dependence of the horizontal stretch response on the in-plane width of the hinges $\delta$, for a constant out-of-plane thickness of the sheet $t/l_x\sim 0.26$ (corresponding to $t=1.55\,\mathrm{mm}$).
 If $\delta$ is increased, the sheet tends to lose its mechanism-like behavior.
 This is evident from the fact that the red and yellow continuous curves do not display a clear mechanism-to-elasticity transition.
 On the other hand, this transition is more pronounced for small $\delta$.
 Note that the dash-dot lines represent the mechanism-to-elasticity transitions for each $\delta$ value.
 They are different from each other since the lengths of the tile diagonals $d_h$ and $d_v$ differ when we change $\delta$.

-In Figure~\ref{fig:tensile4}(b), we superimpose the responses of two specimens featuring the same architecture with $\delta / l_x = 1 / 8$, and different sheet thicknesses, $t$.
+In Fig.~\ref{fig:tensile4}(b), we superimpose the responses of two specimens featuring the same architecture with $\delta / l_x = 1 / 8$, and different sheet thicknesses, $t$.
 We observe that the two responses overlap in the mechanism region, and in part of the elasticity-dominated regime.
 The curves deviate for stretches larger than 1.35.